ralphqq/machine-learning-exercises/README.md

 I'm still following the course right now (though I didn't officially sign up), and so I'll be posting additional notebooks as I go along.

 Please feel free to comment or to correct my work.
 Thanks.

+**Note**: I just noticed it now that the LaTeX equations are not properly rendered here on GitHub.
+I'm still looking into this and I hope I can find a way to fix this soon.